btroncone/learn-rxjs/concepts/rxjs-primer.md

 # RxJS Primer

 Brand new to RxJS?
-In this article we will take a crash course through all the major concepts you will need to begin getting a grasp on, and being productive with RxJS.
+In this article we will take a crash course through all the major concepts you will need to begin getting a grasp on, and start being productive with RxJS.
 Hold on tight and let's get started!

 ## What is an Observable?